 | -

 Women Farmers Aging Strong is a farmer-led, monthly online series for information, support and resource sharing to help farmers preserve and protect our most important farming tool...ourselves.
-This session focuses on prioritizing self care across seasons.
+This session focuses on evolving with your farm as you age and taking care of your hands.

 Explore Resources